gildani007/cicd-proof/README.md

 ### Minikube Tunnel

-Tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP
+Tunnel creates a route to services deployed with type LoadBalancer and sets their Ingress to their ClusterIP.

 ```
 minikube tunnel
 ```
+Please do not close this terminal as this process must stay alive for the tunnel to be accessible.

 ### Test Access